Wind power in Virginia

 Wind power in Virginia is in the early stages of development.
 In March 2015, Virginia became the first state in the United States to receive a wind energy research lease to build and operate offshore wind turbines in federal waters.
-As of 2019, Virginia had no utility scale wind farms.
+Virginia has no utility scale wind farms.

 The Virginia Clean Economy Act of 2020 directs the construction of 16,100 MW of solar power and onshore wind and up to 5,200 MW of offshore wind by 2035, bringing the state's utility-delivered power to 100% renewable energy by 2045.